AdobeDocs/experience-manager-65.en/help/communities/implementing-scoring.md

 Scoring rules are inherited but not additive.
 For example:

-* if page2 contains scoring rule2 and its ancestor page1 contains scoring rule1
+* If page2 contains scoring rule2 and its ancestor page1 contains scoring rule1
-* an action on a page2 component will invoke both rule1 and rule2
+* An action on a page2 component will invoke both rule1 and rule2
-* if both rules contain applicable sub-rules for the same `topic/verb` :
+* If both rules contain applicable sub-rules for the same `topic/verb`:

-    * only the sub-rule from rule2 will affect the score
+    * Only the sub-rule from rule2 will affect the score
-    * the scores from both sub-rules are not added together
+    * The scores from both sub-rules are not added together

 When there is more than one scoring rule, the scores are maintained separately for each rule.